DrKJeff16/project.nvim/CONTRIBUTING.md

 ## Code Annotations

-Please refer to LuaLS code annotations to understand the syntax.[^1]
+Please refer to LuaLS' code annotations to understand the syntax.[^1]

 Let's say you create a new submodule `lua/project_nvim/foo.lua`.
 If said module returns a table with fields, the optimal way to document is to do it in the same file, and following this format: